sb-istvan/car-rental/README.md

 For the frontend, React and React Router are used with Vite.

+## Installation

-To start the development server, type `npm run dev`
+To start the development server, type `npm run dev` (detailed description coming soon)

 ## Changelog

+**2023-09-27**

+- [frontend] [auth] Protected routes are now functional when trying to add new car to the database.
+Protecting other routes will also be implemented. #todo
+- [frontend] [design] Login screen has now some kind of styling.
+Other pages will come next.

 **2023-09-27**